Choosing Your Windows Wisely

-Windows are seldom selected by consumers on the basis of their energy performance alone, as looks are also a major part of a home remodel or new construction.
+Windows are seldom selected by consumers on the basis of their energy performance alone, as looks are also a major part of a new home construction or home remodel.
 Justifiably, homeowners tend to focus on appearance, ease of operating mechanism, color and price.
 Energy impacts tend to take a backseat often primarily due to lack of information on the window itself, but both are important to your window decision.
 Let’s first take a look at some of the more common window designs.

 Says Nigel Maynard for Architect Magazine, “The standard in windows today is a double-glazed low-E window with insulation between the panes.
 A vast improvement over a single pane, insulated windows are better at preventing heat loss and heat gain, keeping the internal temperature of a house relatively stable…Such a window—if it’s Energy Star rated—has a U-factor (the rate of heat transfer and an indication of how well the window insulates) of 0.30 to 0.60 and a solar heat gain coefficient (which indicates how well the window blocks heat caused by sunlight) of 0.27 to 0.40.”